The Heartbreaking Plight Of Zimbabwe's Doctors

 Solwayo Ngwenya, a government official and the clinical director of Mpilo Hospital, told NPR in reference to the situation: "There's no story in health."

-NPR talked with Dr. Mthabisi Bhebhe, the secretary-general of the Zimbabwe Hospital Doctors Association who works at Mpilo Hospital, and Dr. Edgar Munatsi, former president and now member of the ZHDA.
-He consults at Parirenyatwa Hospital in Harare.
+NPR talked with Dr. Mthabisi Bhebhe, the secretary-general of the Zimbabwe Hospital Doctors Association, who works at Mpilo Hospital, and Dr. Edgar Munatsi, former president and now member of the ZHDA.
+He consults at Parirenyatwa Hospital in Harare, the capital.

 How do you deal with the current shortages of medical supplies and medication?